 It happens periodically, where I find myself face-to-face with alcohol; either in restaurants, parties or other random social settings.
-It seems to be rather unavoidable in this day and age, actually.
-I would be naive to think that I could navigate the rest of my life completely avoiding alcohol.
-However, I’ve become ok with this
+Actually, it seems to be rather unavoidable in…… Read more “Faced With Alcohol”

-Often, the term ‘recovery’ leads people to infer that you will one day return to your old self; same old normal you before all this mess began.
-Although, that’s not really what it refers to.
-Instead of trying to get back to the normal you used to know, recovery is more about getting back to
+Often, the term ‘recovery’ leads people to infer that you will one day return to your old self; same old normal you before all this mess began.…… Read more “Rethink Recovery”

 Well, here we are approaching another summer holiday and for some of you, I know it’s officially crunch time.
-Summer parties send up triggers and temptation like landmines, and it seems impossible to walk through a minefield and never catch some shrapnel.
-My advice: STEER CLEAR OF “MOCKTAILS“!!!
-Even the word feels haughty to say!
+Summer parties send up triggers and temptation like…… Read more “Refreshments, Anyone?”

 …Think about how many people had to eat oleander and die from it before people were like, “oh yeah, maybe we shouldn’t eat those ones, or pick them really lets just leave those alone.”

 Keep in mind, the technology at our fingertips now is but a “.” on the very last page of human history.

 “Once an addict, always an addict.”

 If you have been in recovery for any amount of time, you have heard this statement.
 Which is why my last blog, Reflections probably had some of you reeling.
 This is one of the more damming renowned recovery statements.

 I use the word ‘damming’ to describe it because I feel that way when I hear it.
 Like my entire recovery is being funneled into this life sentence telling me repeatedly that eventually, I will relapse.
 That seems like a bum rap from the jumpstart if you ask me.